Janmajayamall/caird/notes/Operations.md

 The decryption procedure in real life scenario should only work if $t$ out $n$ nodes are in consensus, but we will assume for now that they always are.
 Whenever we refer to $C$ as signing the output we are assuming that $t$ out $n$ nodes in $C_n$ are in consensus and sign the output.
 Whenever $C$ returns output and corresponding signature, we assume that a random leader $C_l$ is selected from $C_n$ and all nodes in consensus send their signature to $C_l$. $C_l$ collects all signature and packs signature and output into a data blob and posts it on-chain to the calling smart contract.

-We will use a signature aggegration scheme to aggregate signature into a single signautre for posting on-chain, but details of the scheme are irrelevant for this document.
+We will use a signature aggregation scheme to aggregate signature into a single signature for posting on-chain, but details of the scheme are irrelevant for this document.

-We don't discuss the failure case when less than t out of n nodes are in consensus.
+We don't discuss the failure case when less than $t$ out of $n$ nodes are in consensus.
 The behaviour is still undecided.

 **IsUnique**